THIS DATE IN HISTORY: Nov. 27

 Gordie Howe reaches three major milestones on the same day during a span of nine years.

-1960: Howe becomes the first player in NHL history to reach 1,000 points when he assists on Howie Glover's first-period goal in the Detroit Red Wings' 2-0 victory against the Toronto Maple Leafs at Olympia Stadium.
+1960: Howe becomes the first player in NHL history to have 1,000 points when he assists on a first-period goal by Howie Glover in the Detroit Red Wings' 2-0 victory against the Toronto Maple Leafs at Olympia Stadium.
 Howe's 1,000th point comes in his 938th NHL game.

 1965: Howe scores his 600th NHL goal during Detroit's 3-2 loss to the Montreal Canadiens.
 He is the first player in League history to score 600 goals.